If there’s constant tension in your relationship…

 If you’ve ever thought “All we do is fight!”, then you’re in luck…

 …because in this video we’re going to discover the 3 big mistakes couples make when fighting and 3 conflict resolution strategies for fighting fair.

-In my relationship coaching practice, I’ve noticed that fighting couples almost always make ONE if not all THREE of these mistakes and end up in a heated argument that leads to doors slamming, icy silences and someone sleeping on the couch.
+In my relationship coaching practice, I’ve noticed that fighting couples almost always make ONE (if not all three) of these mistakes.
+The couple then ends up in a heated argument that leads to doors slamming, icy silences and someone sleeping on the couch.

-It happens to the best of us, but it can be avoided if you stop doing these 3 things:
+It happens to the best of us, but it can be avoided if you stop doing these three things: